owang-587/ECE312/README.md

 ### Basic Functions
 Allows users to set and clear both clock and alarm.
 Both displayed on a 24 hour clock with hour:minute:second (00:00:00) format.
 The set and clear functions are accessed via 5 different buttons.
+Programmed and functionalized with Microchip ATmega328P MCU.

 ### Operating Principle
 **Setting the Clock / Arming the Alarm:**